typst/packages/README.md

   *Additional guidance for template packages:* It is often desirable for template names to feature the name of the organization or publication the template is intended for.
-However, it is still important to us to accomodate multiple templates for the same purpose.
-Hence, templates for any publication should follow this naming scheme: The name shall consist of a unique, non-descriptive part followed by the descriptive part.
-For example, a template package for the fictitious _American Journal of Proceedings (AJP)_ could be `organized-ajp` or `eternal-ajp`.
+However, it is still important to us to accommodate multiple templates for the same purpose.
+Hence, templates for any publication should follow this naming scheme: The name shall consist of a unique, non-descriptive part followed by a descriptive part.
+For example, a template package for the fictitious _American Journal of Proceedings (AJP)_ could be called `organized-ajp` or `eternal-ajp`.
 Package names should be short and hence use the official entity abbreviation.
 Template authors are encouraged to add the full name of the affiliated entity as a keyword.

   The unamended entity name (e.g. `ajp`) is reserved for official template packages by their respective entities.
-Please make it clear in your PR if you are making a official submission and we will outline steps to authenticate you as a member of the affiliated organization.
+Please make it clear in your PR if you are submitting an official package.
+We will then outline steps to authenticate you as a member of the affiliated organization.

   If you are an author of an original template not affiliated with any organization, only the naming guidelines for all packages apply to you.